Charmed Kubernetes on OpenStack

 will also be able to directly use OpenStack native features.

-openstack-integrator charm simplifies working with CDK on OpenStack.
+openstack-integrator charm simplifies working with Charmed Kubernetes on OpenStack.
 Using the

-credentials provided to Juju, it acts as a proxy between CDK and the underlying cloud,
+credentials provided to Juju, it acts as a proxy between Charmed Kubernetes and the underlying cloud,

 granting permissions to dynamically create, for example, Cinder volumes.

-To use this overlay with the CDK bundle, it is specified during deploy like this:
+To use the overlay with the Charmed Kubernetes bundle, specify it during deploy like this:

 ... and remember to fetch the configuration file!

 For more configuration options and details of the permissions which the integrator uses, please see the charm docs.